Clay Jones (cartoonist): Awards

 Jones won first place for Best Editorial Cartoon in the Mississippi Press Association Better Newspaper Contest, For the first three years of the contests existence.
 He has also won awards in New York, Hawaii and Virginia, taking first and second place in 2011 in the Virginia Press Association's annual contest, and first place awards in 2012, 2013 and 2014.

 In 2018, Jones won for Best Cartoon in the National Newspaper Association's Better Newspaper Contest for a cartoon he drew for The Highlands Current in Cold Spring, New York.
 In 2019, he was the finalist for the Herblock Award.
 In 2020, Jones took third place in the 2020 National Headliner Award for Editorial cartoons in the Print/Photo, Daily Newspapers and News Syndicates category.

 Jones is the 2022 winner of the Robert F. Kennedy Journalism Award in Editorial Cartooning for both his self-syndicated editorial cartoons and his CNN editorial cartoons.
 They stated that his "unique style" is "energetic" that uses "image and text to comment on larger issues" and his cartoons hit on themes of human rights, imbalance of power and systemic racism.

 On June 23, 2022, the Society of Professional Journalists awarded Jones the 2021/2022 Sigma Delta Chi Award for excellence in journalism for Editorial Cartooning (Newspaper Cir.
 1-100,000 or Regional Magazine).
 In the awards presentation, the president stated, "Jones has a childlike style and a gut-punch of an opinion style.
 That contradiction makes his cartoons all the more powerful.

+On September 13, 2025, the Association of American Editorial Cartoonists (AAEC) awarded Jones the Rex Babin Award for Local Cartooning.